 The Retail Goods and Services category includes land use designations that accommodate commercial activity, including retail stores, personal and business services, restaurants, entertainment, and medical offices.
 These areas are isolated in the Retail Goods & Services Map FLU-4.
 This category includes all mixed use areas.
 The category overlaps with the Housing category in the Town Center Commercial, Town Center Gateway, PD2, City West and Pavilion Shore Village designations; all of which are designed to encourage a mix of residential and commercial uses.
-There is also some overlap with the Office, Technology and Industry category in the Commercial Office designation.
-This designation accommodates medical offices, hotels, and some retail and restaurant uses.
+There is also some overlap with the Office, Technology and Industry category in the Commercial offices, hotels, and some retail and restaurant uses.